HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 HotDB Server cluster deployment has certain requirements for the server, operating system and depended-upon software, etc., and the cluster deployed in non-compliant environment may not be usable or may not meet the use requirements.
 It's suggested making detailed understanding of the [Description of Requirements](#environment-description) of HotDB Server cluster deployment for environment before deployment.

 This document will describe in detail how to deploy a set of HotDB Server clusters in single-IDC mode.
-If you want to know what you need to pay attention to when you enable the disaster recovery mode, please refer to the "Installation and deployment\" chapter of the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database.docx).
+If you want to know what you need to pay attention to when you enable the disaster recovery mode, please refer to the "Installation and deployment" chapter of the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database.docx).

 ### Deployment architecture diagram